Creamfields: History

 The 2020 edition of the festival was cancelled because of the COVID-19 pandemic, with a virtual festival taking its place.
 Following Boris Johnson's announcement on the 22 February regarding the road out of the UK's COVID-19 lockdown, Creamfields announced that the 2021 edition would go ahead.
 Tickets for the event sold out in record time.

 A second UK-based festival – Creamfields South – was introduced in 2022 at Hylands Park in Chelmsford, hosting headline acts such as David Guetta and Calvin Harris.
 Organisers said that they expected the festival to continue and become 'a solid and regular fixture on the UK festival circuit', with Creamfields South confirmed to be returning for 2023.
 However, after just two editions, in September 2023 Live Nation announced that the Chelmsford event would be discontinued.
 Rather than holding separate North and South events in 2024, Creamfields consolidated into a single massive four‑day festival at Daresbury, Cheshire.
 The South edition was officially ended and merged back into the main North location from August 2024 onwards.

+The 2026 edition took place from 27 to 30 August at Daresbury, Cheshire, with performances from artists including Disclosure, Swedish House Mafia, Calvin Harris and Martin Garrix.